-- Use the same background slide for the whole service.
-It won't get boring, it will create consistency - Leave space for spoken words and lyrics to be centered and focused. - Include up to four lines on one slide for songs.
+- Use the same series of background slides for the entire service.
+It won't get boring, it will create consistency. - Leave space for spoken words and lyrics to be centered and focused. - Include up to four lines on one slide for songs.
 No more. - Include up to six lines on one slide for prayers and responsive readings.
 No more. - Work closely with your media team for preparation and flow. - Introduce a video only when needed.
 Many can stand alone.